KiaFathi/reactTutorial/README.md

 1. Give Box a property that dictates what text it renders, render an 'X'

 1. Give Box some style!
-Make it a div with
+Make it a div with height 100px and width 100px

 1. Have Box render text based on its state.